IVSoftware/move-with-mouse-click/README.md

         }
     }

-Using `BeginInvoke` to keep from block the mouse click itself, set the new main form location to the screen position of the WM_LBUTTONDOWN message;

 ***
 **Perform the Move**

+Using `BeginInvoke` to avoid blocking the mouse click itself, set the new main form location to the screen position of the WM_LBUTTONDOWN message;

     private void onClickToMove(Point mousePosition)
     {